tomayac/blogccasion/posts/2023/01/not-everyones-currently-building-for-the-web-but-probably-more-people-should.md

 ## Conclusions

-It is undeniable that amazing apps can be built on the web.
+It is undeniable that amazing apps can be built on the Web.
 Photoshop, VS Code, and Twitter are the stand-out examples in this article, but there are many others.
-One of the web's super powers is its linkability, which is hard to beat on platforms other than the web.
-There seems to be a certain tendency for cross-platform app frameworks to become less attractive to developers, with the notable exception of Flutter, which allows for web as one of its target platforms.
-Reasons for _not_ building for the web are easy to find, but it is also not hard to find counter-arguments to take these reasons apart.
+One of the Web's super powers is its linkability, which is hard to beat on platforms other than the Web.
+There seems to be a certain tendency for cross-platform app frameworks to become less attractive to developers, with the notable exception of Flutter, which allows for Web as one of its target platforms.
+Reasons for _not_ building for the Web are easy to find, but it is also not hard to find counter-arguments to take these reasons apart.
 Some of them rely on outdated or weak assumptions, for example, PWAs not being welcome on app stores, or platform-specific apps being more secure than PWAs.
-Others are things that are in process, like closing the app gap by adding missing web platform APIs.
+Others are things that are in process, like closing the app gap by adding missing Web platform APIs.
 Some reasons apply equally to both worlds, for example, for hiring to be a challenge.
 I could go on, but in the end it all boils down to the concrete circumstances your use case needs to be built for.
-In this article, I have given a number of really strong arguments for building for the web, while also not hiding the fact that the web is a platform that is still not perfect, and pointing out that other alternatives exist.
+In this article, I have given a number of really strong arguments for building for the Web, while also not hiding the fact that the Web is a platform that is still not perfect, and pointing out that other alternatives exist.
 And as the three stand-out examples have shown, the decision is also not mutually exclusive.
-You can build a powerful web app, and have a great, platform-specific application at the same time.
+You can build a powerful Web app, and have a great, platform-specific application at the same time.
 It is up to you to decide if you want to.
 And as I said in the title:
-_"Not everyone's currently building for the web, but probably more people should"_.
+_"Not everyone's currently building for the Web, but probably more people should"_.
 In my humble opinion.